vasa-develop/ultimate-ipfs-series/ipld-blogs/README.md

 ## More reading
 You may want to try [these exercises from ProtoSchool](https://proto.school/basics).
-They are about the same topics as here, but explained differently.
+They are about the same topics as the first 3 exercises, but explained differently.

+This [ProtoSchool link to a decentralised blog](https://proto.school/blog) is the same topic as the 4th exercise.